 Catherine Hannoun of Domaine de la Loue produces excellent Jura wines from plots near Pupillin and Marnoz.
 Her Savagnin, from a plot near Pupillin is a real revelation.
 It is complex, pure and delicious!
 Her domaine is named after the Loue river which rises from a spring slightly north-west of […]

-Jean Marc Dreyer: Refined wines from Alsace
+Jean Marc Dreyer: Reliable wines from Alsace

 Jean Marc Dreyer produces refined and exciting wines in Alsace.
 He loves to macerate his white grapes to produce orange wines of great complexity.